March 24, 2025

 • Passwords should be at least 13 characters long and composed of capitalized and non-capitalized letters, numbers and special symbols.

-• Enable two-factor authentication on all your accounts to significantly impede anyone attempting unauthorized access.
+• Enable two-factor authentication on all your accounts to significantly impede someone attempting unauthorized access.

 • If managing many complicated passwords sounds overwhelming, try using a password manager that automatically creates and updates unique passwords for you.